Falven/mssql-data-source/README.md

 I came across [SQLDataSource](https://github.com/cvburgess/SQLDataSource) in the Apollo documentation, but it uses Knex under the hood, which doesn't contribute much to stored procedure execution and [adds an extra unnecessary abstraction layer on top of SQL](https://gajus.medium.com/stop-using-knex-js-and-earn-30-bf410349856c).
 I also found the [Slonik client](https://github.com/gajus/slonik), but it's only compatible with PostgreSQL databases.

 As a result, I decided to create an MSSQL Data Source that simplifies querying and mutating stored procedure data while allowing you to focus on your GraphQL and SQL schemas.
 I also wanted to make it extendible and ensure it supports all the  optimizations (caching, reusing connections, etc.) necessary in an enterprise environment, so I've implemented those features as well.
-For more information, you can check out the [README.md](https://github.com/Falven/mssql-data-source/blob/main/README.md) file on the project's GitHub repository.

 ## Features